dmd-program/dmd-100-sp18/projects/open_design/develop-iterate.md

 1. Make changes and improvements to your kit and instructions based on your feedback in the user test.

-## Post work to the Studio
+## Post work to the Studio (2 files)

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

-1. Upload the `changelog.doc`.
+1. Upload a `changelog.doc`.
-2. Upload the new `yourname-instructions-2.pdf` document.
+2. Upload a `yourname-instructions-2.pdf` document.
+This should be a new and revised PDF document.
+Unrevised documents will not be graded.